-How Living Systems helped one of Europe’s biggest engineering businesses to overhaul its approach to leadership recruitment and onboarding to improve collaboration and drive innovation across organisational silos, resulting in a significant uptick in business performance.
+How Living Systems helped one of Europe’s pioneering engineering businesses to overhaul its approach to leadership recruitment and onboarding to improve collaboration and drive innovation across organisational silos, resulting in a significant uptick in business performance.

-At a time when markets were being heavily disrupted by fast moving digital change, one of Europe’s leading engineering businesses had embarked on a multi-year transformation programme to improve collaboration and drive innovation across organisational silos and boundaries.
+At a time when markets were being heavily disrupted by fast moving digital change, one of Europe’s pioneering engineering businesses had embarked on a multi-year transformation programme to improve collaboration and drive innovation across organisational silos and boundaries.

 As part of their efforts, they had identified an urgent need to recruit new leaders into the business, people who fitted the aspirational culture for the organisation, rather than its current one.
 Their emphasis was on recruiting new leaders into the business who were agile, had an enterprise mindset and were able to influence without authority across organisational boundaries.

 Working with internal heads of recruitment and talent managers, Living Systems transformed their approach to recruitment and implementing a six month onboarding process to enable new leaders to hit the ground running, getting them to success as quickly as possible.

 The first phase of the project was to select the right psychometrics to measure the desired leadership characteristics to match the organisation’s cultural aspirations.
 When assessing the existing psychometrics, it became clear that the current tools that were being used measured only horizontal development, rather than vertical development.
 This meant that there was no information available on the mental complexity or leadership agility of potential applicants – a key indicator of leadership agility and ability to work systemically.

 To address this need we introduced the Global Leadership Profile, a vertical assessment tool, into the recruitment process to benchmark how candidates think, feel and make sense of the world.
 We also trained all members of the recruitment teams to work with the new model and best practices in interviewing around vertical development.